 First-Year Composition I: Textual Analysis and Writing

 This course focuses on close reading, textual analysis, reflection, and revision.
-Students examined issues of identity, social justice, and education while exchanging narratives about their college experiences with local high school students.
+Students examine issues of identity, social justice, and education while exchanging narratives about their college experiences with local high school students.

 First-Year Composition II: Rhetoric Analysis and Research

-Assignments in this course emphasized classical rhetorical, visual-spatial, and gender analysis; research; public argument; reflection; and revision.
-Students examined community-based controversies and composed in multiple modes and genres.
+Assignments in this course emphasize classical rhetorical, visual-spatial, and gender analysis; research; public argument; reflection; and revision.
+Students examine community-based controversies and composed in multiple modes and genres.

 Women and Western Culture

-This online course focused on how gender is conceptualized, embodied, and resisted by women rhetors the classical Greek period to the present.
-Assignments included reading quizzes, discussion board posts, reflective papers, a rhetorical research project, and a final essay exam.
+This online course focuses on how gender is conceptualized, embodied, and resisted by women rhetors the classical Greek period to the present.
+Assignments include reading quizzes, discussion board posts, reflective papers, a rhetorical research project, and a final essay exam.